cloudmesh/cloudmesh-frugal/README.md

                                  to the console
                --benchmark       prints the benchmark results instead
                                  of flavors

             Description:
-                frugal list
+                frugal compute
-                    lists cheapest flavors for aws, azure, and gcp in a sorted table by default, if --benchmark is used then it lists benchmark results stored in the db
+                    lists cheapest flavors of compute instances for aws and gcp in a sorted table by default

-                frugal boot
+                frugal storage
-                    boots the cheapest bootable vm from the frugal list.
+                    lists cheapest instances of object storage for aws and gcp in a sorted table by default

-                frugal benchmark
+                frugal gui
-                    executes a benchmarking command on the newest available vm on the current cloud
+                    graphical interface for both compute and storage fuctions.

             Examples:
-                 cms frugal list --refresh --order=price --size=150
-                 cms frugal list --benchmark
-                 cms frugal boot --order=memory
-                 cms frugal benchmark
-                 ...and so on

             Tips:
-                frugal benchmark will stall the command line after the user enters their ssh key.
-This means the benchmark is running
+                frugal gui provides lists the available options for regions and types of storage

             Limitations:

                 frugal boot and benchmark only work on implemented providers
 ```